liavila/spotify_insights/README.md

 </p>
 <p align="center"><em>Figure 3: MongoDB Script Workflow</a></em></p>

 Then, we uploaded the scripts in Figure 3 to Google Cloud Composer to set up the automated data pipeline.
-The process starts with the main_script.sh, which is the workflow's driver, triggering other scripts for specific tasks:
+The process starts with the `data_fetcher.py` script, which is the starting point for data retrieval and then triggering other scripts for specific tasks after completion.
+The whole pipeline is as follows:
 1. The Data Fetcher script (`data_fetcher.py`) is first, connecting to Spotify's API to pull user data, ensuring that the data is fetched accurately and efficiently, handling any API limitations or data paging requirements.
+This also includes account access approval for all members in group.
 2. Once the Spotify data is retrieved, the workflow advances to processing with `recently_played_json_converter.py` and `top_tracks_json_converter.py`.
 These scripts convert song durations to minutes:seconds, align timestamps to Pacific Time, and reformat the data for ease of analysis, discarding irrelevant market data.
-3. The `data_upload.py` script uploads the data to a MongoDB cluster, forming two main collections: rawdata_recentlyplayed and rawdata_toptracks.
+3. The `data_upload.py` script connects and uploads the data to a MongoDB Atlas cluster, forming two main collections: rawdata_recentlyplayed and rawdata_toptracks.
 4. Further refinement is done by `create_collections_recently_played.py` and  `create_collections_top_tracks.py`, establishing specialized MongoDB collections to facilitate various analyses.
 These schemas capture song metadata, track details, album information, artist data, and images, with specific collections like **t50_artists**, **t50_Images**, and **t50_Tracks** for top tracks' data.

 This streamlined workflow in Google Cloud Composer ensures a consistent, automated process for data handling, setting the stage for advanced analytics.